OmarGamal10/weatherly/README.md

 # Weatherly 🌦️

-**Weatherly** is a web application that provides real-time weather information.
+**Weatherly** is a mini weather web application that provides real-time weather information.
 Built using plain HTML, CSS, and JavaScript, the app fetches data from a weather API to display current weather conditions, forecasts, and other related information for any location.

 ## Features